Athina Onassis

-Biography
+Early life, family and education

 Onassis was born at American Hospital of Paris in Neuilly-sur-Seine, France, to Christina Onassis (1950–1988) and her fourth husband, Thierry Roussel, a French pharmaceutical heir.
-She was baptized on the Skorpios Island.
+She was baptized on the island of Skorpios, owned by the Onassis family at the time.
 Her parents were married from 1984 to 1987.
 They divorced after Roussel had two children with his mistress, Swedish model Marianne "Gaby" Landhage.
 Christina Onassis died of pulmonary edema in November 1988, when Athina was three years old.
 After her mother's death, she was raised by Roussel and Landhage, whom Roussel later married.

 For her early education, Onassis attended a school in Lussy-sur-Morges, Switzerland, where the Roussels lived.
 Following a preparatory course in Brussels, Belgium, she passed her baccalauréat exam in the summer of 2003.

-Onassis has three half-siblings, via her father's relationship with Landhage: Erik Christopher Roussel (born July 1985), Sandrine Roussel (born May 1987), and Johanna Roussel (born July 1991).
+Onassis has three half-siblings via her father's relationship with Landhage: Erik Christopher Roussel (born July 1985), Sandrine Roussel (born May 1987), and Johanna Roussel (born July 1991).

-Equestrian career
+Equestrian

 Onassis is a competitive show jumper in select events of the Global Champions Tour.
 She began riding as a child, and finished second in an event in Jerez, Spain in 2001.
-She later chose to compete as a Greek citizen for the Avlona Riding Club in Athens, under the name "Athina Onassis".
+She later chose to compete as a Greek citizen for the Avlona Riding Club in Athens, under the name Athina Onassis.
 In November 2012, Onassis suffered a spinal injury in a fall from her horse, but represented Greece in the 2013 European Show Jumping Championships and the 2014 World Championships.

-Onassis is also a patroness of the Global Champions Tour.
+Onassis is a patroness of the Global Champions Tour.
 The Athina Onassis International Horse Show, a show jumping competition, was established in 2007 in São Paulo and moved to Rio de Janeiro in 2009.
 In 2014, the competition moved to Pampelonne beach in Saint-Tropez, France.
 Onassis and her former husband were joint owners of AD Sport Horses, a horse breeding and training business based in Fleurus, Belgium.
 In February 2014, Onassis paid $12 million for a 5.6 acre estate and barn in Wellington, Florida.
 She sold the estate in April 2017 for $12.75 million.